-The Range Beef Cow Symposium is sponsored by the Cooperative Extension Service and animal science departments of the University of Wyoming, South Dakota State University, Colorado State University and the University of Nebraska.
+The Range Beef Cow Symposium was sponsored by the Cooperative Extension Service and animal science departments of the University of Wyoming, South Dakota State University, Colorado State University and the University of Nebraska.
 The biennial symposium has a reputation of being an excellent educational program, offering practical production management information since the first symposium in Chadron, Neb., in 1969.

 Some new, some tradition

-For more information about the symposium, contact CSU hosts Kevin Pond, head of the Department of Animal Science, at 970-491-7295 or Jason Ahola, assistant professor of beef management systems, at 605-394-2236.
+For more information about the symposium, contact CSU hosts Kevin Pond, head of the Department of Animal Science, at 970-491-7295 or Jason Ahola, assistant professor of beef management systems, at 970-491-3312.
 For more information about this website, contact Shauna Hermel at 816-383-5270.